tjmoore/SignalRGatewayTunnel/README.md

 **This example does not include any authentication or encryption other than what comes out of the box (HTTPS support for example)**

 While this kind of set up is also achievable with VPNs, SSH tunnels and similar, this provides a framework for a custom tunnel or reverse proxy that could be made to handle many client applications.
 For example a single endpoint externally that an application or users can access, with routing to multiple backends depending on some identifier in the request, DNS, etc.

 Tunnelling SignalR within the SignalR connection is not support/untested.
 Although potentially long-polling SignalR (HTTP) requests might work, but again not tested.

 The example here currently only routes to the first client that registers.

-## References

-General SignalR and retry logic https://learn.microsoft.com/en-us/aspnet/core/signalr/dotnet-client?view=aspnetcore-8.0&tabs=visual-studio

-Loosely based Frontend middleware on https://auth0.com/blog/building-a-reverse-proxy-in-dot-net-core/ but using SignalR instead

-## Dependencies
+## Component technologies

-.NET 9 (should run on .NET 8 also, but targets 9 in the example projects)
+* .NET 9 (should run on .NET 8 also, but targets 9 in the example projects)
+* SignalR

-MessagePack for fast binary package transport https://github.com/MessagePack-CSharp/MessagePack-CSharp
+* MessagePack for fast binary package transport https://github.com/MessagePack-CSharp/MessagePack-CSharp
+* Aspire .NET to orchestrate the environment and aid development and debug

-## Running development mode
+## Running development environment

 #### Visual Studio
 Set `AppHost` as start up project and run (F5)